Ian Hornak: Death and legacy

 Hornak had an aortic aneurysm on November 17, 2002, while painting in his studio in East Hampton, New York.
-Though rushed to the Southampton Hospital, and surgery was performed to repair the aorta, he died on December 9, 2002, as a result of complications.
+Though he was rushed to the Southampton Hospital, and surgery was performed to repair the aorta, he died on December 9, 2002, as a result of complications.
 He was 58 years old.

 On January 21, 2011, Hornak was interred in the Columbarium of Piety in the Iris Terrace section of the Great Mausoleum in the Forest Lawn Memorial Park, Glendale, in Los Angeles County, California.
 A traveling retrospective exhibition, Transparent Barricades: Ian Hornak, A Retrospective, co-sponsored by the Ian Hornak Foundation, began traveling to museums throughout the United States in 2011 and was scheduled to continue through 2016.
 Hornak's artwork was the subject of a solo exhibition, on display during the 2013 Presidential Inauguration at the Board of Governors of the Federal Reserve System in the Eccles Building in Washington D.C. under the sponsorship of the Ben Bernanke Administration.

+Financial art market

+In 2017, a painting by Ian Hornak created in 1988, "Large Orchid Bouquet", was sold in a private transaction in association with the heir of the Ian Hornak estate to the Jay Van Andel family, the co-owners of Amway, for $165,000 USD ($219,168.11 USD, calculated for inflation in 2025), setting the record the highest price paid for a floral painting by the artist, and surpassing the sale price for that painting in 1989 by the Katharina Rich Perlow Gallery of $60,000 USD ($114,654 USD, calculated for inflation in 2025) in 1989 which was then the highest price paid for a work by the artist.
+In 2018, a painting by Ian Hornak created in 1985, “Carnival Evening” was sold in a private transaction in association with the heir of the Ian Hornak estate to the Jay Van Andel family for $105,000 USD ($136,641 USD, calculated for inflation in 2025), setting the record the highest price paid for a landscape painting by the artist.
+In 2019, a floral painting by Ian Hornak created in 1989, Homage to Van Huysum (Baroque Flowerpiece with Minerals, A Monkey, and the Milky Way), was consigned to Heritage Auctions by the estate of Russell Solomon, founder of Tower Records, and sold at auction for $22,500 USD ($28,833 USD, calculated for inflation in 2025), setting a record for the highest price paid for a painting by Ian Hornak at auction.